AdityaTalluri/PasswordGenerator/README.md

 1. Make sure you have Python / Pycharm installed.
 2. Download or clone this repository.
-3. Run the script using the command line:
+3. Run the Python file:

 ```python
 import random